Peloton member running outdoors

 • Sunday: Rest

-Don’t push yourself too hard on cross-training days or skip rest days.
+Each day you run, try to increase your goal, so you end up running more than walking as the weeks go by.
+And don’t skip rest days or push yourself too hard on cross-training days.
 If you push your body too far during training, your race-day performance will be subpar.
-Don’t make the rookie mistake of burning yourself out or risking injury before you even get to the starting line.
+You don’t want to make the rookie mistake of burning yourself out or risking injury before you even get to the starting line.

-And remember that your training schedule is meant to work for you, not be a burden on your already full life.
+Remember that your training schedule is meant to work for you, not be a burden on your already full life.
 If you need to switch your running days around and change up your schedule week-by-week in order to keep yourself motivated and engaged, do it!
 Don’t let a too-rigid schedule be the reason you end up quitting.
 You can rearrange your training plan so that the running, cross-training, and rest days meet your schedule’s demands.

 By running on a treadmill, you get a lower-impact running experience than running outside on a hard surface, as the treadmill adds extra cushioning.
 This can protect your bones, especially your feet and ankles, and cause less wear and tear on your joints.
 One study concluded that running on the treadmill helped prevent forefoot injuries and increased the positive effects of exercising.

-You should also consider training outside when possible and as the weather permits.
+You should consider training outside when possible and as the weather permits.
 This is because if you’re going to run a 5K, it will likely be outside, so you should get used to the feeling of running on a street, track, or sidewalk.

 “Neither [outdoor or indoor running] is better than the other,” Becs says.
 “Run however you are going to get it done.
 The only thing to remember is that most races are outdoors, so having some outdoor running experience will benefit your race-day performance.
 I like to ensure that the long runs are done outside if all other sessions are chosen to be on a tread.”